Klem Ryan

 About

-I was formerly the coordinator of the UN Security Council Panel of Experts on South Sudan and have served in UN peacekeeping missions in South Sudan (UNMISS) and Timor Leste (UNMIT).
-I also served as an officer in the Royal New Zealand Navy deployed on active service throughout the Pacific and Southeast Asia.
+I was formerly the coordinator of the UN Security Council Panel of Experts on South Sudan and have served in UN peacekeeping missions in South Sudan (UNMISS) and Timor Leste (UNMIT), and as the Head of the Resident Coordinator Office in Samoa.
+I have also been a Senior Advisor to the European Institute of Peace developing conflict analysis and leading mediation projects, mainly focused on the Horn of Africa and the Middle East.

 Research and Education